7 Ways to Brand Your Company's Safety Workwear Effectively

 • Decoration artwork files and placement specs

-• Approved color standards (Pantone references for non-fluorescent elements)
+• Approved color Standards (Pantone references for non-fluorescent elements)

 • Required compliance certifications